UCA Campaign

 Inspiring Creative Futures

-• Art Direction
+- Art Direction

-• Brand Identity
+- Brand Identity

-• Campaign
+- Campaign

-• Film
+- Film

-• Strategy
+- Strategy

-Working closely with the organisation, HS devised a new visual language for the University.
-A bold typographic approach coupled with a vibrant colour palette, encompassing the signature green, define a bold visual aesthetic to carry the manifesto style messaging.
+Working closely with the organisation, HS has devised a new visual language for the University.
+A bold typographic approach coupled with a vibrant colour palette, encompassing the signature green, define a strong new visual aesthetic to carry the manifesto style messaging.
 The use of the Garage Gothic typeface evokes a sense of urgency, while Suisse Int’l is used for secondary messaging.
 A distinct, yet flexible visual system encompassing outdoor print, digital and motion for TV.

 Credits